nxt3d/ensips/ensips/hooks.md

 ## Using Hooks to Resolve ENS Records

-Hooks are designed to securely resolve ENS records from resolvers with a specific address and chain ID (known resolver).
-The reason these resolvers are called known resolvers is because unlike traditional ENS resolution which resolves the value from whatever resolver the ENS name points to, with hooks, the clients become aware of the resolver address and chain ID before resolving the value, giving the client the opportunity to check whether or not the resolver is trusted.
+Hooks are designed to securely resolve ENS records from resolvers with a specific address (known resolver).
+The reason these resolvers are called known resolvers is because unlike traditional ENS resolution which resolves the value from whatever resolver the ENS name points to, with hooks, the clients become aware of the resolver address before resolving the value, giving the client the opportunity to check whether or not the resolver is trusted.
 Resolvers can be any smart contract that implements the Extended Resolver interface (ENSIP-10) with a `resolve` method.

 A hook comprises:

 1. A single ENS resolver function, such as `text(bytes32 node, string key)` [ENSIP-5](/5.md), `data(bytes32 node, string key)`[ENSIP-24](/24.md) or `contenthash(bytes32 node)` [ENSIP-7](/7.md).

-2. An ERC-7930 crosschain address.
+2. An Ethereum address (20 bytes).

 All resolvers MUST implement the `IExtendedResolver` interface specified in ENSIP-10.
 To call a known resolver, a client MUST call the `resolve(bytes memory name, bytes memory data)` where the `name` argument MUST be the ENS name if known, if not known MAY be left blank.
 The ENS name CAN be included in key parameters, such as `"proof-of-person:maria.eth"`, allowing for hooks to be able to be resolved without context.
 It is also possible to use the `multicall()` [ENSIP-23](/23.md) function to resolve multiple records in a single call.
 ERC-3668 offchain resolution MUST also be supported, such that a known resolver can resolve data offchain or from other chains, and have the results verified according to ERC-3668.